-Media, interaction, children, parents
+Media, interaction, children, and parents

-Besides children’s media use, the MIKE Study threw light on numerous aspects in the area of family and media.
+Besides children’s media use, the MIKE Study throws light on numerous aspects in the area of family and media.
 Parents and children influence each other mutually in their media use, and they often use the same media with similar frequency, except for video games.
 Parents worry the most about media content containing violence and pornography.